 Accounts receivable are derived from guest stays and other reservations at the Hotels.
 Accounts receivable are carried at original amounts billed less an estimate made for doubtful accounts based on a review of outstanding amounts on a quarterly basis.
 Management generally records an allowance for doubtful accounts for 50% of balances over 90 days due and 100% of balances over 120 days due.
 Accounts receivable are written off when collection efforts have been exhausted and they are deemed uncollectible.
 Recoveries, if any, of receivables previously written off are recorded when received.
 The Trust does not charge interest on accounts receivable balances and these receivables are unsecured.
-There is \$0 in the allowance for doubtful accounts for the three months ended April 30, 2024, and the Fiscal Year ended January 31, 2024.
+There is approximately \$10,000 and \$4,000 in the allowance for doubtful accounts for the periods three months ended October 31, 2024 April 30, 2025, and January 31, 2024 the Fiscal Year ended January 31, 2025.